Harry-Lees/plant_water_dashboard/README.md

 ### Shell

-This can be run natively in the shell by hosting a PostgreSQL databsae and running the Flask app as normal.
+This can be run natively in the shell by hosting a PostgreSQL database and running the Flask app as normal.

 ```bash
 sudo apt update